 At 1.2 pounds this is one of the more compact portable ovens we’ve seen that actually get the job done.

-Do you need a portable microwave or will a portable oven do the trick?
+Do you need a portable microwave to use in your car or will a portable oven do the trick?
 If you’re camping or in an RV then it makes sense to get a portable microwave because you’re probably going to be doing more than just warming food.
 The compact unit from Whirlpool is probably your best bet.

 If you spend a lot of time in your car or truck and need to warm your lunch then a portable microwave may not be the best solution.
 In that case, you should rather opt for a 12V portable oven or food warmer.